LerichO/web102_prework/README.md

-# WEB102 Prework - *Aquatic Kickstarter*
+# WEB102 Prework - *Sea Monster Crowdfunding*

 Submitted by: **Lerich Osay**

-**Aquatic Kickstarter** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **X** hours spent in total